-- □ Change the engine oil and engine oil filter. - Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 56,000 miles (91 000 km).
+- ☐ Change the engine oil and engine oil filter. - ☐ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 56,000 miles (91 000 km).

 Odometer Reading Date

 Repair Order # Dealer Code

-Signature, Authorized Service Center

-- □ Change the engine oil and engine oil filter. - □ Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before 64,000 miles (104 000 km). - □ Replace the engine air cleaner filter. - $\hfill\square$ Replace the air conditioning filter. - □ Inspect the brake linings; replace if necessary. - □ Replace the spark plugs. - □ Adjust parking brake on vehicles equipped with four-wheel disc brakes. - □ Change the automatic transmission fluid and filter if using your vehicle for any of the following: police, taxi, fleet, or frequent trailer towing. - □ Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for damage, wear, improper looseness or end play; replace if necessary.
+64,000 Miles (104,000 km) or 48 Months Maintenance Service

+Schedule

+Change the engine oil and engine oil filter.

+Rotate the tires, rotate at the first sign of irregular wear, even if it occurs before

+64,000 miles (104 000 km).

+Replace the engine air cleaner filter.

+Replace the air conditioning filter.

+Inspect the brake linings; replace if necessary.

+Replace the spark plugs.

+Adjust parking brake on vehicles equipped with four-wheel disc brakes.

+Change the automatic transmission fluid and filter if using your vehicle for any of the

+following: police, taxi, fleet, or frequent trailer towing.

+Inspect the front suspension, tie rod ends and boot seals for cracks or leaks and all parts for

+damage, wear, improper looseness or end play; replace if necessary.

 Odometer Reading Date

+outsidest reading Suite

 Repair Order # Dealer Code

 Signature, Authorized Service Center